 Why do I preface my introduction of the book with this knowledge?
-It is because I find it one of the saddest books I have ever written.
-I understood the loss of that Darcy, Elizabeth, and even Lydia felt.
+It is because I find it one of the saddest and one of the happiest books I have ever written.
+I understood the losses Darcy, Elizabeth, and even Lydia felt.

 The book incorporates a bit about the history handfasting in Scotland, the traditions surrounding St Agnes Eve, the possibility of having a marriage annulled in the church courts, something of the East India Company, etc.—my usual array of historical research mixed into the story line—but its strength is the deep emotional connection between Darcy and Elizabeth.
 Your heart will ache for them.
 You will cheer their successes and bemoan the obstacles still keeping them apart.

 The reason fairy tales end with a wedding is no one wishes to view what happens next.